Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Most crypto tax software can help you complete the necessary tax forms at the end of the tax year.
-In the US, you’ll need to report capital gains or losses on relevant forms, including Form 8949 and Form 1040.
+In Canada, you’ll need to report capital gains or losses on relevant tax forms.

-Crypto tax software doesn’t currently integrate directly with the IRS, but the best platforms will help you automatically fill in your tax forms.
+Crypto tax software doesn’t currently integrate directly with the CRA, but the best platforms will help you automatically fill in your tax forms.

-Investors should watch out because the IRS is becoming more active in chasing up people who may have crypto tax liabilities.
-They currently ask for information from several crypto platforms including Coinbase, and it is likely that the IRS will ask all the major crypto platforms to share customer information in the future.
+Investors should watch out because the CRA is becoming more active in chasing up people who may have crypto tax liabilities.
+They currently ask for information from several crypto platforms including Coinbase, and it is likely that the CRA will ask all the major crypto platforms to share customer information in the future.